 Advantages include fixed terms and no hidden fees.
 They say there is no Prosper origination fee.

 Furthermore, the company seems to shunt all small business loans off to OnDeck, anyway.
-It seems the best action for a small business owner to take would be to bypass the middleman and go straight to OnDeck.
+It seems the best action for a small business owner to take is to bypass the middleman and go straight to OnDeck.

 And finally, as with every other lending program, read the fine print and do the math.
-Go over the details with a fine-toothed comb, and decide whether this option will be good for you and your company.
+Go over the details carefully, and decide whether this option will be good for you and your company.

 In addition, consider alternative financing options that go beyond lending, including how to build business credit, to best decide how to get the money you need to help your business grow.
 Share this if you agree with our Prosper loan reviews.